geerlingguy/Catholic-Diocese-App-iOS/README.md

   - App originally created by Jeff Geerling in 2011.
   - Original app development supported by the Archdiocese of St. Louis.
-  - Further improvements sponsored by Midwestern Mac, LLC, Open Source Catholic, etc.
+  - Further improvements sponsored by Midwestern Mac, LLC, Open Source Catholic, the Jesuit Conference, etc.